THC vs TAC: An In-Depth Comparison

 - The chemical makeup of the product.

 Of course, not everyone will intuitively understand or care about everything on the label.
 The main concern for many consumers is the percentage of THC and CBD in that particular product.
-Much less people are less concerned about the total active cannabinoids (also known as TAC).
+Far fewer people are concerned about the total active cannabinoids (also known as TAC).
 That’s unfortunate because, as enthusiasts know, these compounds influence your experience.

 From here on out, we will delve into THC vs TAC, focusing on their similarities and differences.
-Next time you read a cannabis product’s label, you will be able to better understand what’s in it.
+Next time you read a cannabis product’s label and COA lab test, you will be able to better understand what’s inside.

-Total Active Cannabinoid, also known by the acronym TAC, is the total amount of active cannabinoids at the time of lab testing.
+Total Active Cannabinoids, also known by the acronym TAC, is the total amount of active cannabinoids at the time of lab testing.
 Unlike pharmaceuticals that contain one active compound, marijuana contains a myriad of pharmacologically active molecules.
 They go under the categories of cannabinoids, flavonoids, terpenoids, alkaloids, glycoproteins, and some others.
-Estimates indicate that marijuana has more than 400 compounds, from which over 100 are cannabinoids.
+Estimates indicate that cannabis (marijuana and hemp) has more than 400 compounds of which over 100 are cannabinoids.

 TAC is, thus, a measure of the percentage of active cannabinoids a cannabis product holds, with the major cannabinoids of interest being: